elapouya/python-docx-template/docs/index.rst

 Sub-documents
 -------------

-A template variable can contain a complex and built from scratch with python-docx word document.
+A template variable can contain a complex subdoc object and be built from scratch using python-docx document methods.
-To do so, get first a sub-document object from template object and use it as a python-docx document object, see example in `tests/subdoc.py`.
+To do so, first, get the sub-document object from your template object, then use it by treating it as a python-docx document object.
+See example in `tests/subdoc.py`.

 Since docxtpl V0.12.0, it is now possible to merge an existing .docx as a subdoc, just specify its path when calling method `new_subdoc()` ::